 Borrowing can be an important financial strategy at any age, but people tend to change the way they borrow as they get older.
-Different generations tend to carry different amounts of debt and to borrow for different reasons.
+Different generations may carry different amounts of debt and borrow for different reasons.

-Money.com published the following breakdown of how much debt Americans owe overall, broken down by age group in April 2018:
+Money.com published the following breakdown by age group of how much debt Americans owe overall, in April 2018: